-PCOM offers 6 week rotations in the following disciplines: emergency medicine, family medicine, internal medicine, prenatal/gynecology, general surgery, pediatrics and behavioral medicine.
-In addition to those 7 core rotations we offer the opportunity to students to select their own 4 week elective rotation.
+PCOM offers six-week rotations in the following disciplines: emergency medicine, family medicine, internal medicine, prenatal/gynecology, general surgery, pediatrics and behavioral medicine.
+In addition to those seven core rotations, we offer the opportunity to students to select their own four-week elective rotation.
 PCOM has established affiliations across the country with hospitals, clinics and private practices.

 PCOM encourages and is proud of its diverse PA class.
-The students vary in age, from students who are coming into the program directly for undergraduate studies to students that are pursuing second careers.
-Our students come prepared with a solid foundation in the biological, chemical and social sciences but have degrees ranging from Bachelor's degrees in Biology to Master's degrees in Public Health.
-Our students and alumni represent many different states around the US.
+The students vary in age, from students who are coming into the program directly from undergraduate studies to students that are pursuing second careers.
+Our students come prepared with a solid foundation in the biological, chemical and social sciences but have degrees ranging from bachelor's degrees in Biology to master's degrees in Public Health.
+Our students and alumni represent many different states around the United States.

 There is a mandatory orientation that occurs a few days prior to the start of the academic year.
 Typically orientation is held in early June.

 Cost of attendance figures are estimated and subject to change at any time without notice:

 Information on tuition refund policies at PCOM can be found through the Bursar's Office Refund Policy page.

 The Office of Admissions at PCOM offers visit events throughout the year as well as online information sessions.

 The PA program's rigorous curriculum contributes to our graduates' success.
 For additional

 details regarding academic requirements, click on the topics listed below.